awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-create-in-place.md

       For information about using tag groups to refine your deployment group, see [Tagging instances for deployment groups in CodeDeploy](instances-tagging.md)\.

-1. In **Agent configuration with AWS Systems Manager**, specify how you would like to install and update the CodeDeploy agent on the instances in your deployment group\.
+1. In **Agent configuration with Systems Manager**, specify how you would like to install and update the CodeDeploy agent on the instances in your deployment group\.
 For more information on the CodeDeploy agent, see [Working with the CodeDeploy agent](https://docs.aws.amazon.com/en_us/codedeploy/latest/userguide/codedeploy-agent.html)\.
-For more information about AWS Systems Manager, see [What is AWS Systems Manager?](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)
+For more information about Systems Manager, see [What is Systems Manager?](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)

-   1. **Never**: Skip configuring the CodeDeploy installation with AWS Systems Manager\.
+   1. **Never**: Skip configuring the CodeDeploy installation with Systems Manager\.
 Instances must have the agent installed to be used in deployments, so only choose this option if you will install the CodeDeploy agent another way\.

-   1. **Only once**: AWS Systems Manager will install the CodeDeploy agent once on every instance in your deployment group\.
+   1. **Only once**: Systems Manager will install the CodeDeploy agent once on every instance in your deployment group\.

-   1. **Now and schedule updates**: AWS Systems Manager will create an association with State Manager that installs the CodeDeploy agent on the schedule you configure\.
+   1. **Now and schedule updates**: Systems Manager will create an association with State Manager that installs the CodeDeploy agent on the schedule you configure\.
 For more information about State Manager and associations, see [About State Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-about.html)\.

 1. In **Deployment configuration**, choose a deployment configuration to control the rate at which instances are deployed to, such as one at a time or all at once\.
 For more information about deployment configurations, see [Working with deployment configurations in CodeDeploy](deployment-configurations.md)\.